ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3-with-mpi.rst

     2293215_agent_info.csv
     2293215_hip_api_trace.csv

-Since the data collection is performed in-process, it's ideal to collect data from within the process(es) launched by MPI.
-Outside of ``mpirun``, the tool library is loaded into the ``mpirun`` executable.
+Since the data collection is performed in-process, it's ideal to collect data from within the processes launched by MPI.
+When ``rocprofv3`` is run outside of ``mpirun``, the tool library is loaded into the `mpirun` executable..
 Collecting data outside of ``mpirun`` works but fetches agent info for the ``mpirun`` process too.
 For example:

 .. code-block:: bash